rtcharity/resources.eahub.org/content/other/advice-for-talking-to-journalists.md

 ---
-title: Advice for talking to journalists
+title: '[Sample text] Advice for talking to journalists'
 date: 2018-11-08T21:41:41.081Z
 description: >-
   This is a sample description of a sample article.
 We should use a smaller and